 Unfortunately, most of us cannot get enough just from the diet.

-There is the risk of not getting enough vitamin D.
+There is a risk of not getting enough vitamin D.

 Taking a supplement helps to keep levels of the vitamin covered during the colder months.

 During the summer months, we usually use a high factor sunscreen, meaning the UVB rays do not reach or enter the skin.

 People with dark skin colour required more exposure to sunlight in order to stimulate vitamin D production, this is because of the melanin pigment which prevents the UV light from penetrating far enough into the skin for vitamin D synthesis.

 FORMS OF VITAMIN D – D2 & D3